cs4804-24c/final/README.md

 ### Project Website

-Create a public website for your project using GitHub pages or another web hosting service of your choice.
-The web site should contain your interactive visualization, summarize the main results of the project, and tell a story.
-Consider your audience (the site should be public if possible, unless you're running an experiment, etc.) and keep the level of discussion at the appropriate level.
 Your process book and data should be linked from the web site as well.
 Also embed your interactive visualization and your screen-cast in your website.
-If you are not able to publish your work (e.g., due to confidential data) please let us know in your project proposal.

 ### Project Screen-Cast